iqnite/spamoji/README.md

 ### 🧩 Imports

-The 🧩 emoji can be used to include code from another file in the current code:
+The 🧩 emoji can be used to include code from another file in the current code.
+To access imported functions or classes, use the 👉 emoji:

 ```spamoji
 🧩 robots.🍝
 👋 bot 🫴 robots👉Robot🫸name🫷
 ```

+If the file extension is omitted in the import statement, it will default to `.🍝`.

 ## 🎁 Built-ins